FREE Neighborhood Scavenger Hunt Printable: Let’s Go Outside

 Getting fresh air and walking definitely help with my son’s ADHD and I honestly think that is the main reason we rock homeschooling!!

 Although it is definitely easier to go for walks in the winter in South Florida.
-The summer months are brutal, but we still make time (normally first thing in the morning before breakfast, and just before bedtime.)
+The summer months are brutal, but we still make time.
+Normally first thing in the morning before breakfast, and just before bedtime.

-Other free scavenger hunt printables
+Other free spring scavenger hunt printables

-- Book scavenger hunt
+- Book scavenger hunt is great for rainy days.

-- Garden scavenger hunt
+- Garden scavenger hunt is great to use in your own backyard.

 - Tree scavenger hunt